Isle of Mull

 There are two distilleries on the island: the Tobermory distillery, formerly named Ledaig, produces single malt Scotch whisky and another, opened in 2019 and located in the vicinity of Tiroran, which produces Whitetail Gin.
 Mull is host to numerous sports competitions, notably the Highland Games competition, held annually in July.
-The isle is home to four castles, including the towering keep of Moy Castle.
+The isle is home to four castles, including the towering castle of Duart and the keep of Moy Castle.
 On the south coast, a stone circle is located in the settlement of Lochbuie.

 Geography

 Mull has a coastline of 480 km, and its climate is moderated by the Gulf Stream.
 The island has a mountainous core; the highest peak on the island is Ben More, which reaches 966 m.
 Various peninsulas, which are predominantly moorland, radiate from the centre.

 The Aros peninsula to the north includes the main town of Tobermory, which was a burgh until 1973 (when burghs were abolished).
 Other settlements include Salen, Dervaig and Calgary.
 The Ross of Mull lies to the southwest and includes the villages of Bunessan, Pennyghael, Uisken, and Fionnphort.
-To the east lie Lochbuie, Lochdon, Craignure and Java.
+To the east lie Lochbuie, Lochdon, and Craignure.

 Numerous islands lie off the west coast of Mull, including Erraid, Inch Kenneth, Iona, Gometra, and Ulva.
 Smaller uninhabited islands include Eorsa, Little Colonsay, the Treshnish Isles, and Staffa (of Fingal's Cave fame).
 Calve Island is an uninhabited island in Tobermory Bay.
 Two outlying rock lighthouses are also visible from the southwest of Mull: Dubh Artach and Skerryvore.

 The Torran Rocks are a large shoal of reefs, islets, and skerries, approximately 15 sqmi in extent, 2 mi to the southwest, between the Ross of Mull peninsula and Dubh Artach.
 Frank Lockwood's Island near Lochbuie is named after Frank Lockwood, the brother-in-law of the 21st MacLean of Lochbuie and Solicitor General from 1894 to 1895.

 Part of the indented west coast of Mull, and some of the offshore islands there, are part of the Loch Na Keal National Scenic Area.

 Settlements

-OS settlements

 Places classified as settlements by the Ordnance Survey include: